Kazade/Spindash/README.md

 * Run: cmake .. && make
 * Then run ./playground/spindash_playground

+You will need OpenGL and SDL libraries installed

 Playground is the sample test application for the library.
 If you find bugs, please report them here: https://github.com/Kazade/Spindash/issues